EU leaders fail to agree on 2050 carbon neutral climate target | DW | 20.06.2019

 The note does mention that a majority of the EU's 28 member-states support the move, which would see them cut emissions and implement measures to offset greenhouse gas emissions such as planting trees and using carbon capture technology.

-German Chancellor Angela Merkel came out in support of the 2050 target earlier on Thursday, but it wasn't enough to convince skeptical leaders.
+German Chancellor Angela Merkel voiced her support of the 2050 target earlier on Thursday, but it wasn't enough to convince skeptical leaders.

 Polish Prime Minister Mateusz Morawiecki said he couldn't support the measure unless the bloc agreed to compensate its poorer member-states to help them meet the goal.
 Many eastern European countries continue to rely heavily on fossil fuels such as coal.